lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    So far, the commands are relatively similar to the previous tutorial (:ref:`all-atoms-label`), with two major differences; the use of *lj/cut/tip4p/long* and *pppm/tip4p*, instead of *lj/cut/coul/long* and *pppm*.
+    So far, the commands are relatively similar to those in the previous tutorial, :ref:`all-atoms-label`,
+    with two major differences: the use of *lj/cut/tip4p/long* instead of *lj/cut/coul/long*,
+    and *pppm/tip4p*
+    instead of *pppm*.
 These two tip4p-specific commands allow us to model a four-point water molecule without explicitly defining the fourth massless atom *M*.
-The value of :math:`0.1546\,\text{Å}` corresponds to the *O-M* distance and is given by the water model.
+The value of :math:`0.1546\,\text{Å}` corresponds to the *O-M* distance and is imposed by the water model.
 Here, |TIP4P-2005| is used :cite:`abascal2005general`.

 .. |TIP4P-2005| raw:: html